boniolp/boniolp.github.io/index.md

 ## Join Our Team

-Although we don’t currently have any open positions, we’re always happy to receive spontaneous applications.
-Please note that funding opportunities may be limited.
+We currently have open positions.
+Please check [here](https://boniolp.github.io/topics) for more information.

 ## News
 - **[Oct.
 2025]** Thanks to the [TwinODIS](https://sites.google.com/view/twinodis-summerschool1/home) organizers for inviting me to give three lectures on time series anomaly detection.
 You may find the slides [here](https://boniolp.github.io/TwinODIS).